Alcohol and Drug Counseling (MS)

 - Evidence of Unencumbered Professional License (where applicable).

 Students with a lower GPA maybe admitted conditionally and could progress to full admission upon completion of at least 8 graduate level credits with a minimum 3.0 GPA.
+Students without the prerequisite coursework at time of application may be admitted conditionally and could progress to full admission upon completion of required courses.

 This is a summary listing only.
 See Applying to the Program full details on application requirements and the deadline.